AutomateSecOps/AutomateSecOps/README.md

 - 💞️ I’m looking to collaborate on automation.
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/tompowercissp/)
 - 😄 Pronouns: ... he/him/his
 - ⚡ Fun facts: ...
-I have a soft spot for ramen, cats, monoprinting, and progressive rock/metal music!
+I have a soft spot for ramen, cats, monoprinting, and progressive rock/metal music!\m/

 <!---
 AutomateSecOps/AutomateSecOps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.